rc-kid/rckid/README.md

 - `hardware` contains hardware related files, such as schematics, PCB layouts and case drawings
 - `libs` holds mostly 3rd party libraries that are part of the RCKid SDK
 - `sdk` contains the `librckid` SDK library files and all backends
+- `lego-remote` AVR firmware for a remote client to control lego bricks, at the moment just parked here from mkI

 ## Building